babylonhealth/ios-playbook/Interview/AutomationExercise.md

    - Knowledge of iOS APIs
    - Knowledge of the development cycle
 - Interest in sharing one's knowledge
-- Interest in learning new knowledge
+- Interest in learning new competences
 - Interest in keeping oneself up to date
 - Ability to think and work independently
 - Ability to work in a large team